mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

     return partial
 ```

-This is a generic transformation you can do for any tail recursive function,
+This is a generic transformation you can do for any tail recursive function
-I'll present more examples below.
+and I'll present more examples below.

 Still on the factorial, because this is a linear recursion
 (and a fairly simple one, yes),